opentelekomcloud/vault-plugin-secrets-openstack/doc/api.md

     http://127.0.0.1:8200/v1/openstack/config/example-cloud
 ```

-## Read Root Credentials
+## Read Root Configuration

-This endpoint allows you to get existing root configuration.
-Note that it won't contain username, domain name or project
+This endpoint allows you to read non-secure values that have been configured in the `config/:cloud` endpoint.
-name, but only a generated token.
+In particular, the `password` parameter is never returned.

 | Method | Path                     |
 |:-------|:-------------------------|